 Horsetail (Equisetum Arvense) is an invasive, deep-rooted perennial weed which has rhizomes that may reach 2m (7ft) below the surface.
-Mare’s tail is often used as an alternative name but I am told that this should be applied to the weed growing in water.
+Mare’s tail is often used as an alternative name but I am told that this should only be applied to the water weed growing not the land plant.

 In spring, fertile light brown stems will grow from 200 to 500 mm (10-20in) in height and forming a cone shaped structure at the top of the stems which produce spores.
 In the summer months it produces green (sterile) fir-like plants up to 600mm (2ft) tall are formed.
 This seed-free summer foliage can be safely composted.

 As with many invasive plants and perennial weeds it is the roots that present the composter with the greatest problems.
-Cold composting will not kill them and many “Hot Composting” piles are unlikely to a reach and maintain a high enough temperature to prevent small pieces of root regenerating when the compost is spread on the garden.
-Many risk adverse composter’s choice to send these weeds to the Local Council composting site to be on the safe side.
+Cold composting will not kill them it can survive in a cold compost bin for years the rhizomes laying dormant until the bin is emptied and the compost spread on the garden.
+They can also survive in many “Hot Composting” piles which do not reach and maintain a high enough temperature to prevent small pieces of root regenerating when the compost is spread on the garden.
+Many risk adverse composter’s choose to send these weeds to the Local Council composting site to be on the safe side.

 Digging to remove the roots is difficult and will need to be continued over a number of years which is why many gardeners resort to chemical controls,